 - A maple glaze can be mixed and drizzled over the top of the cooled scones.
 Just mix powdered sugar, a little maple syrup, and a tiny amount of water until you get the right consistency.

-💡Tip: This recipe has a few more steps than my usual, so I like to tackle it on the weekend, make a double batch, and stash some in the freezer for when those cravings hit!
+💡Tip: These oatmeal scones have a few more steps than my usual recipes (it's worth it, though!)- I like to tackle them on the weekend, make a double batch, and stash some in the freezer for when those cravings hit!

 For full instructions, see the printable recipe card below.